- Fee assured

 - Inflammatory bowel disease

-Her research work at Imperial College London gained her a PhD entitled "Molecular mechanisms of visceral hypersensitivity in the colon."
+Her research work at Imperial College London gained her a PhD entitled “Molecular mechanisms of visceral hypersensitivity in the colon.”
 She has published her research in peer reviewed journals and presented her work at national and international meetings.
+She is frequently invited to lecture both on IBD and IBS nationally and internationally, and to contribute to advisory boards as a key opinion leader.

 Ayesha studied medicine at the University of Manchester and was awarded an Honours degree.
 She has an outstanding academic record graduating top of her class and gaining several distinctions and honours along with prestigious prizes.
+Her postgraduate training was across several major teaching hospitals in London including Hammersmith Hospital, University College Hospital London and Royal London hospital.

 Areas of interest